-Check Box: A tick box, useful for simple yes/no questions.
+Checkbox: A checkable box, useful for simple yes/no questions.

 Clicking on a field in the left-hand table enables the field to be edited on the right-hand side.
 Each field must have a name (which will be used as the label on the form).
 An optional line of text may be entered, appearing below the form field.
 You may also specify a character limit, and whether or not the field is required (which will be indicated by an asterisk).

-Check boxes, drop-down boxes and radio buttons require options for users to select.
-Check boxes require only one.
+Checkboxes, select fields and radio buttons require options for customers to select.
+Checkboxes require only one.
 Options should be named and assigned a value.
-The option name will be used as the label on the form, the value will be submitted as the user's selection.
+The option name will be used as the label on the form, the value will be submitted as the customer's selection.
 If no value is specified, the value will inherit the option name.
 Multiple options may be reordered.
 A default selection can be indicated if necessary.

 The Submissions tab displays the most recent form submissions received in the database.
 A CSV file may be generated containing all submissions stored.